samanthahuaa/Raisins/README.md

 v1: v1 features our first example of working code.
 It launches a background and a sprite that moves with the WASD and arrow keys. when the sprite moves past the edge of the screen, it goes to the other side of the screen. <br>
 v2: tutorial at the beginning of the program. using the t key to open up the tutorial and using the x key to close it.
 [REMEMBER TO PUT IN ALL OF THE OTHER FILES]<br>
-v3: utilizing move to run the Trainer function associated with moving the sprite
+v3: utilizing move to run the Trainer function associated with moving the sprite. started working on reading the csv file and
+v4: Implemented wallet and wallet counter
+v5: